After reading this guide, you will be able to:

 Subscription pricing rather than a one-time purchase

-Verdict: Pick Wispr Flow if you want cross-device dictation with AI cleanup and a subscription does not bother you.
+Verdict: pick Wispr Flow if you want cross-device dictation with AI cleanup and a subscription does not bother you.

 Pros: